-Apple might be working on a new 4-inch iPhone, but it's unclear if it'll launch in 2019.
+Apple might be working on a smaller iPhone, but it's unclear when it will launch.

 Unlike the flagship iPhone models, there's no definitive release cycle for the iPhone SE.
 The first edition landed in March of 2016, but the company skipped a release in March of 2017 and March of 2018.

 The PC-Tablet report suggests that the device will arrive sometime later this year as the iPhone XE, but the information doesn't come from a known Apple insider.

 Rumors have pointed to the arrival of a smaller iPhone in 2020.

 A report from Chinese-language Economic Daily News states that Apple will release a new version of the 4.7-inch iPhone 8 in the early part of 2020.